delphix/mariadb-plugin/docs/docs/Pre-Requisites/Manual_Ingestion_Mode.md

         </div>
     </div>

-- Delphix OS user should be in the same primary and secondary groups as mysql user ( or the MySQL binary owner )
+- Delphix OS user should be in the same primary and secondary groups as mysql user ( or the MariaDB binary owner )
-- Delphix OS user must have execute access on all files within MySQL installation folder - Min permission level 775 recommended.
+- Delphix OS user must have execute access on all files within MariaDB installation folder - Min permission level 775 recommended.

 #### Storage
 - Empty folder on staging host to hold delphix toolkit [ approximate 2GB free space ]

-#### MySQL Version & Configuration
+#### MariaDB Version & Configuration
-- MySQL Binary version must match the version on the source database(s)
+- MariaDB Binary version must match the version on the source database(s)

 - Starter *my.cnf* file <span class="code_title">[Recommended] </span>

-    As every  organization's MySQL configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.
+    As every  organization's MariaDB configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.

     Delphix will use this *my.cnf* file and modify it as per the configuration provided during the the dsource creation process.